mhwombat/nix-for-numbskulls/tutorial/06-modifying-hello-flake.md

 ~~~

 Let's `git commit` the changes and verify that the warning goes away.
-We don't need to `git push` the changes.
+We don't need to `git push` the changes until we're ready to share them.

 ~~~
 $ git commit hello-flake flake.nix -m 'added bovine feature'